Peperomia puteolata [pep-er-ROH-mee-uh, pu-tee-oh-LAY-tuh] is a perennial forest dweller hailing from South America.

 Its compact size and attractive, colorful leaves make it a popular houseplant.

 These delicate, trailing plants produce cascading stems approximately 16” inches long, but they grow longer under ideal circumstances.

 The compact size and good looks make Peperomia puteolata an excellent choice as a hanging basket specimen or as a tabletop plant.

 Like its cousin the Peperomia watermelon, this plant has leaves with attractive patterns reminiscent of the stripes found on watermelon rinds.

 The oval leaves grow in whorls around the plant stems.

 The colorful foliage is patterned in dark green and white, and the stems are a deep maroon or reddish color.

 Flowering & Fragrance

-In the springtime, a healthy and happy Parallel Peperomia may send out flower spike inflorescence with very small and nondescript white flowers.
+In the springtime, a healthy and happy parallel Peperomia puteolata may send out flower spike inflorescence with very small and nondescript white flowers.

 The flowers are not the main attraction for this plant.